'I Think He's Crazy': Senators Caught Talking About President Trump on a Hot Mic

 “Did you see the one who challenged me to a duel?”
 Collins asked.

-“I know,” Reed said..
+“I know,” Reed said.
 “Trust me.
 Do you know why he challenged you to a duel?
 ‘Cause you could beat the s--t out of him.”

 “Well, he’s huge,” Collins replied.
 “And he — I don’t mean to be unkind, but he’s so unattractive it’s unbelievable.”

-“Did you see the picture of him in his pajamas next to this Playboy bunny?” she said, referring the picture of Farenthold.
+“Did you see the picture of him in his pajamas next to this Playboy bunny?” she continued, referring to the picture of Farenthold that can be seen below.

 The mic went dead shortly after, according to the Post.